Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Identifiability

 \subsection{The Observability Rank Condition}

-We make use of the criterion from Hermann and Krenner \cite{hermann_nonlinear_1977} as part of our identifiability analysis.
+We make use of the criterion from Hermann and Krener \cite{hermann_nonlinear_1977} as part of our identifiability analysis.
 A system $S$, written in control-affine form as

-with the drift vector field $\Vector{f}_0(\Vector{x})$ and control inputs $u_j$ (for $j = 1, \dots, p$), is locally weakly observable if the matrix $\Matrix{O}$ of the gradients of the Lie derivatives with respect to the system parameters has full column rank.
+with the drift vector field $\Vector{f}_0(\Vector{x})$ and control inputs $u_j$ (for $j = 1, \dots, p$), is locally weakly observable if the matrix $\Matrix{O}$ of the gradients of the Lie derivatives with respect to the system state has full column rank.